0x00000042/wa-gun-law-summary/large-capacity-magazines-and-you.md

 **Even during competitions?**

-Even during competitions.
+Yes.
 There is no exception given for transfers at competition.

 **Even during training?**